adelasantosd/normtrace-disability-rights/docs/methodological-note.md

 The tool therefore treats domestic legal analysis as inseparable from the international legal instruments that bind or orient state action.

-### 3.2 Conventionality control and domestic legal review
+### 3.2 Conventionality analysis and international human rights compatibility analysis

+NormTrace uses a jurisdiction-sensitive approach to the relationship between domestic law and international standards.

-In the Mexican context, the methodology is informed by the logic of **conventionality control**, particularly after the 2011 constitutional reform on human rights.
-This implies that domestic legal instruments should be assessed not only against constitutional text, but also in light of applicable international human rights treaties and their authoritative interpretation.
+In the Mexican context, the methodology is informed by the logic of conventionality analysis within the constitutional parameter of rights review, especially after the 2011 constitutional reform on human rights.

+In the Swiss context, the functionally comparable inquiry is better framed as international human rights compatibility analysis.
+There, the relevant questions concern monist incorporation, direct applicability, federal structure, cantonal implementation, and the interaction between domestic constitutional guarantees, federal statutory law, and international human rights obligations.

-For the purposes of this pilot, conventionality analysis does not mean simple textual comparison.
-It means evaluating whether the domestic legal framework gives adequate legal effect to the **international standard** established by the relevant international legal instrument.
+For the purposes of NormTrace, neither of these approaches is reduced to simple textual comparison.
+In both cases, the task is to assess whether the domestic legal framework gives adequate legal effect to the relevant international standard.

 ### 3.3 Social model of disability